odpi/egeria-docs/site/docs/types/0/0041-Server-Purpose.md

 ## ServerPurpose classification

 The *ServerPurpose* classification provides a common base type for the server purposes - so it is possible to, for example, query a list of database servers, even through they are implemented using various technologies and hence represented by entities with different open metadata types.
 The *deployedImplementationType* attribute allows a specific software package supporting the specific purpose.
+Values for the *deployedImplementationType* attribute can be managed for consistency in a [*deployed implementation type*](/concepts/deployed-implementation-type) valid value set.

 The subtypes of the *ServerPurpose* classification are: